Jeanne Calment

-Jeanne Louise Calment ([ʒan lwiz kalmɑ̃]; 21 February 1875 – 4 August 1997) was a French supercentenarian and the oldest human whose age is documented, with a lifespan of 122 years and 164 days.
+Jeanne Louise Calment ([ʒan lwiz kalmɑ̃]; 21 February 1875 – 4 August 1997) was a French supercentenarian.
+With a documented lifespan of 122 years and 164 days, she is the oldest person in history whose age has been verified.
 Her longevity attracted media attention and medical studies of her health and lifestyle.
-She is the only person verified to have lived to the age of 120 and beyond.
+Calment is the only person in history who has been verified to have reached the age of 120.

-According to census records, Calment outlived both her daughter and grandson.
-In January 1988, she was widely reported to have been the oldest living person, and in 1995, at age 120, was declared the oldest person to have lived.
+According to census records, Calment outlived both her daughter and her grandson.
+In January 1988, she was widely reported to be the oldest living person in the world.
+In 1995, at age 120, she was declared to be the oldest person in history with a verified date of birth.

 Early life

 Calment was born on 21 February 1875 in Arles, Bouches-du-Rhône, Provence.
-Some of her close family members also had an above-average lifespan as her older brother, François (1865–1962), lived to the age of 97, her father, Nicolas (1837–1931), who was a shipbuilder, 93, and her mother, Marguerite Gilles (1838–1924), who was from a family of millers, 86.
+Some of her close family members also had above-average lifespans.
+Her older brother, François (1865–1962), lived to the age of 97; her father, Nicolas (1837–1931), who was a shipbuilder, lived to be 93 years of age; and her mother, Marguerite Gilles (1838–1924), who was from a family of millers, lived to be 86 years of age.

-From the age of seven until her first Communion, she attended Mrs. Benet's church primary school in Arles, and then the local collège (secondary school), finishing at 16 with the brevet classique diploma.
+From age seven until her First Communion, Calment attended Mrs Benet's church primary school in Arles, and then the local collège (secondary school), finishing at 16 with the brevet classique diploma.
 Asked about her daily routine while at primary school, she replied that "when you are young, you get up at eight o'clock".
 In lieu of a solid breakfast, she would have either coffee with milk, or hot chocolate, and at noon her father would pick her up from school to have lunch at home before she returned to school for the afternoon.
-In the following years, she continued to live with her parents, awaiting marriage, painting and improving her piano skills.
+In the following years, she continued to live with her parents, awaiting marriage, painting, and improving her piano skills.